 Pathogens that show high rates of antigenic shift, such as influenza or SARS-CoV-2 and other RNA viruses, pose one such challenge.
-Such viruses evolve new variants very quickly, which can quickly render a vaccine ineffective.
+Such viruses evolve new variants very quickly, which can render a vaccine ineffective.
 Constant surveillance is required to identify the most concerning new variants in order to recompose the vaccine often with a seasonal cyclicality.

 Developing viable formulations

 The discovery of vaccine candidates that are effective against serious illness is not the only challenge.
 Developing these promising innovations into viable products with the stability, storage and administration compatibility fit for widespread distribution and use is another obstacle that needs to be overcome.

 This is especially pressing when the disease in question is causing a health crisis in developing nations.
 Emerging countries often lack appropriate facilities for vaccine storage at sustained sub-zero temperatures at or near the point of treatment, which can pose issues in launching vaccination programs that require cold-chain storage.

 With this in mind, developers must devise vaccine formulations capable of being stored and transported at temperatures that don’t restrict their widespread use, e.g., at 2–8°C as opposed to -80°C. Formulations must also allow for in-use stability, in the brief window between removal from storage and administration.
 They must be able to remain stable in tropical environments, where temperatures might exceed 30°C.

 As the COVID-19 outbreak has demonstrated, time is often at a premium when developing new vaccines, in order to save lives and relieve the burden on health services.